ojosproject/website/README.md

 ## Description

-Welcome to the repository for [ojosproject.org](https://ojosproject.org), Ojos Project's home on the Internet!
-This contains the source code for our website.
+Welcome to the repository for the Ojos Project website.

+The goals of this website:

+1. Promote, market, and distribute our technology
+2. Update stakeholders regarding our software
+3. Promote different programs at Ojos Project (URL, open source, etc.)
+4. House various articles (support, documentation, etc)

 ## Getting Started